alan/rubyfuza-presentation/02_middleware/01_what_is.md

 !SLSIDE bullets incremental

 # What is Middleware?
+* Connects pieces together
-* Changes the request or/and response
+* Filter the request or/and response
 * Separate logic into different apps
 * Write smaller modular applications
-* Can use Ruby for infrastructure